SuperOfficeDocs/superoffice-docs/docs/ui/service-ui/blogic-screen-elements/invoice.md

 This element is used for listing and adding invoice lines.

-It has a grid for the lines, and some input fields for adding a new line.
+It has a grid for the lines and some input fields for adding a new line.

 ## Configuration